anuket-project/anuket-specifications/doc/ref_model/chapters/chapter07.md

 * Front-end network security at the application level will be the responsibility of the workload, however the platform must ensure the isolation and integrity of tenant connectivity to front-end networks.
 * The front-end network may provide (Distributed Denial Of Service) DDOS support.

+<a name="7.5.4"></a>
+### 7.5.4 Platform Patching

+Cloud Infrastructure operators should ensure that the platform including the components (hypervisors, VMs, etc.) are kept up to date with the latest patch.

 <a name="7.6"></a>
 ## 7.6 Workload Security - Vendor Responsibility